 What are the symptoms of gonorrhea?

-Symptoms of gonorrhea in guys include:
+Possible symptoms of gonorrhea in guys include:

-- Milky discharge from the penis
+- Milky white, yellow, or green discharge from the penis

 - A burning feeling when peeing